milgradesec/filter/README.md

 - `allow` load **FILE** to the whitelist.
 - `block` load **FILE** to the blacklist.
-- `uncloak` enables cname uncloaking.
+- `uncloak` enables response uncloaking.

 ## Metrics